opensanctions/yente/README.md

 Because indexing and exposing the statement data makes no sense for on-premises deployments, it is disabled by default.
 You can use the environment variable ``YENTE_STATEMENT_API`` in order to enable the `/statements` endpoint.

-Statement data support is experimental and may be moved to a separate API server in the future.
+**WARNING:** The statement API is experimental and may be moved to a separate code base in the future.

 ## Development